machinetech/chip8/README.md

 # CHIP-8 [![Build Status](https://travis-ci.org/wm9/chip8.svg)](https://travis-ci.org/wm9/chip8)
 A [CHIP-8](http://en.wikipedia.org/wiki/CHIP-8) emulator written in the [Rust](http://www.rust-lang.org/) programming language.
+Although commonly referred to as an emulator, a more accurate description would be that of a virtual machine for interpreting the CHIP-8 programming language.
 A few sample game screenshots below.
 The project uses the [MIT](https://github.com/wm9/chip8/blob/master/LICENSE) license.

 Brix
 ---